 Both disposals also have manual reset buttons at the bottom.

 What are the differences?
 InSinkErator Evolution Compact vs Essential XTR

 As you can see above, both disposals share a lot of common things.
 But price-wise the Essential XTR is much costlier than the Evolution Compact model.
 So what does XTR have that Compact doesn’t?

 I mentioned that both these models use Sound Seal technology and they are quieter than many other models, but I didn’t say how quiet.
-The amount insulations for reducing noise vary from models to models, here Evolution Essential XTR is much quieter than Evolution Compact.
+The amount of insulations for reducing noise varies from model to model, here Evolution Essential XTR is much quieter than Evolution Compact.

 The Essential XTR also comes with a power cord and a sink top switch.
 A good sink top switch costs around 30-40 dollars, and a power cord for around $10.
-So that’s $50 worth items which the Compact model doesn’t include.
-This is the first time I am seeing a sink top switch included with a disposal, also called an air-switch it helps to trigger electrical contact with the help of an air tube.
+So that’s $50 worth of items that the Compact model doesn’t include.
+This is the first time I am seeing a sink top switch included with disposal, also called an air switch it helps to trigger electrical contact with the help of an air tube.
 The lack of electrical components in the switch makes it safer to operate even when wet.